 4. Support & educate the system

 Winter Prep 2021 and Travel Prep 2021 (same remedy, just different name), which you’ll likely be familiar with by now, have been updated again this year and provide good support at these times, whether you are young or old, working, travelling or just going to the supermarket.

 The formula includes traditional remedies that educate the system about how to behave in relation to some of the winter ailments.
 It includes Anas Barb (patented by Boiron as Oscillococcinum), which has been the biggest selling influenza remedy in France and has some good research and a long history of traditional use to back it up.
 It has also been promoted as a support during current times.

-This year, in light of the virus, we’ve again tweaked the formula to include a couple of the remedies that homeopaths around the world were seeing as good first stage support.
+This year, in light of the virus, we’ve again tweaked the formula to include a couple of extra remedies that homeopaths around the world were seeing as well indicated support.
 Some of the remedies in this formula have also seen us through previous incarnation of the virus, so they are going to be good options at this time and through other winters and for travel.

 Obviously nothing is 100% effective so you are going to have to make sure you are mindful of what is going on around you, particularly if you are getting in the caravan and heading away from home base!

 5. Manage symptoms

 (In addition to anything you are required to do by law!)